ietf-wg-webtrans/webtrans-wg-materials/ietf106/minutes.md

 # Pointer to Charter Discussion

 Bernard Aboba:  This is a pointer to the charter discussion, since this is not a WG-forming BOF.
-There has been discussion on the mailing list (webtransport@ietf.org) mailing or go to GitHub and file issues: https://github.com/DavidSchinazi/webtrans-wg-materials
+There has been discussion on the mailing list (webtransport@ietf.org) and the charter is up on github (https://github.com/DavidSchinazi/webtrans-wg-materials)
 So if you have opinions, you can post them to the mailing list or file an issue on Github.
 I will show you where we are, so you can express your opinions on the mailing list or on Github.
-(Show latest charter proposal posted to the mailing list).
+(Shows latest charter proposal posted to the mailing list).

 Mirja Kühlewind: What are the implications for QUIC here?

 David Schinazi: This just uses QUIC, it has no new requirements on HTTP or QUIC WG (except we need QUIC to have the DATAGRAM extension).

 Mark Nottingham: You are using HTTP.
 I noticed a new pseudo-header, for example.
 This is stuff that needs review in HTTP WG.